From semi-total to equitable total colorings: Symmetric cubic graphs

 \end{remark}

-Moreover, it can be seen that every efficient total coloring of a cubic $G$ of girth 4 obtained by four operations defined in \cite{prev} starting from $Q_3$ admits a pair of orthogonal efficient total colorings.
+Moreover, it can be seen that every efficient total coloring of a cubic $G$ of girth 4 obtained via six operations \cite{actual} (updating from four operations \cite{prev}) starting from $Q_3$ admits a pair of orthogonal efficient total colorings.
 In \cite[Conjecture 31]{prev} it is hypothesized that every efficient total coloring is obtained via those four operations on cubic graphs $G$ of girth 4 by departing from $Q_3$.

-\begin{example} The distance transitive Heawood graph with intersection array $\{3,2,2;1,1,3\}$ is a hamiltonian graph $Hea=H(69)$ with LCF notation $[5,-5]^7$ seen (twice) in Figure~\ref{figshp} as the union of an external Hamilton 14-cycle $H$ and an internal 1-factor $F$ of 7 edges. $Hea$ is represented on the left half of the figure with a lacunar STC $\mu$ that uses color set $\chi(\Delta)=\chi(3)=\{0=$ hazel, $1=$ red, $2=$ blue, $3=$ green$\}$.
-This way, $H$ is seen clockwise from the upper-left vertex via the color cycle $\mu(H)=(1_02_10_2(0_12_01_2)^30_10_2)$, where edge colors appear as subindices of their preceding vertex colors, and $F$ has only green (color 3) edges.
+\begin{example} The distance transitive Heawood graph $Hea=H(69)$ with intersection array $\{3,2,2;1,1,3\}$ is hamiltonian with LCF notation $[5,-5]^7$ seen (twice) in Figure~\ref{figshp} as the union of an external Hamilton 14-cycle $\eta$ and an internal 1-factor $F$ of 7 edges. $Hea$ is represented on the left side of the figure with a lacunar STC $\mu$ that uses color set $\chi(\Delta)=\chi(3)=\{0=$ hazel, $1=$ red, $2=$ blue, $3=$ green$\}$.
+This way, $\eta$ is seen clockwise from the upper-left vertex via the color cycle $\mu(\eta)=(1_02_10_2(0_12_01_2)^30_10_2)$, where edge colors appear as subindices of their preceding vertex colors, and $F$ has only green (color 3) edges.
 There are two $\beta$-edges for $\mu$, distinguished via Greek letter $\beta$.